seemaullal/coduels/README.md

  - Track your progress on the profile page, view your previous code, and try to get a high score on our leaderboard!

 ###Technical Information###
- - We used Javascript to build this application--- Angular, Node.js, MongoDB/Mongoose, Express, and Firebase.
+ - We used Javascript to build this application— Angular, Node.js, MongoDB/Mongoose, Express, and Firebase.
  - We created a real-time testing environment in the browser using the Mocha testing framework running in an iframe.
  - Communication between users is done through Firebase.
  - Track your progress on the profile page, view your previous code, and try to get a high score on our leaderboard!